 Before the National Labor Relations Act of 1935 was signed into law or the enactment of any subsequent federal safeguards (see below), unionization regulations and workers’ legal rights were a patchwork of protections or completely nonexistent across states.
 The Knights of Labor (1869) and American Federation of Labor (1886) were some of the most significant early labor organizations at the national stage calling for dignified wages and 8-hour workdays.
 Without legal protections like we have today, their efforts were often met with state-sanctioned violence.

-At the turn of the 19th century, as these groups and others began to secure wins in states across the U.S., broader struggles for human rights began to take shape among women, children, minority, and immigrant workers, which continue to today.
+At the turn of the 19th century, as these groups and others began to secure wins in states across the U.S., broader struggles for human rights began to take shape among women, children, minorities, and immigrant workers, which continue to today.

 Laws on the books

-National Labor Relations Act of 1935: The NLRA (also referred to as the Wagner Act or organized labor’s “Magna Carta”) formalized the process through which private sector unions can be recognized under U.S. law.
+National Labor Relations Act of 1935: The NLRA (also referred to as the Wagner Act or organized labor’s “Magna Carta”) formalized the process through which private-sector unions can be recognized under U.S. law.
 It also guaranteed workers the right to organize.

 Social Security Act of 1935: The SSA created retirement benefits for 96 percent of U.S. workers; a survivor’s fund for the family of a deceased worker; and disability benefits for people who can no longer work.